 Undergraduate Summer Research Scholarships

-The ARC Centre of Excellence Undergraduate Summer Scholarships in Climate System Science are highly competitive scholarships intended to provide undergraduate students from Australian universities an introduction to cutting-edge climate science research at one of our five universities, or our national partners- CSIRO and the Bureau of Meteorology.
+The ARC Centre of Excellence Undergraduate Summer Scholarships in Climate System Science are highly competitive scholarships intended to provide undergraduate students from Australian universities an introduction to cutting-edge climate science research at one of our five universities, or our national partners- CSIRO, Bureau of Meteorology and Department of Environment.

 Students should be in their second, third, or post-honours year and interested in pursuing a postgraduate degree in climate system science.
 Current Centre of Excellence students are not eligible for this scholarship.

 Scholarships are available for students to conduct supervised research for a six-week period during the summer break from November to February, with a break around the holidays.
-The scholarships are valued at $3,800 for the six-week research project (projects based at Monash are paid at $500/week for 6-8 weeks).
+The scholarships are valued at $3,800 for the six-week research project.

 Based at UNSW